 - Bottle of Local Finger Lakes wine (choose red or white) in the room.

 Prices: $65.00 (added on to the cost of your room)

-- Bottle of local Finger Lakes wine (choose white or red)
+- Bottle of Finger Lakes wine (choice of white or red)

-When the sun goes down, it’s time to play.
-In the intimacy of your own room, enjoy an award-winning bottle of local wine and a wonderful dessert.
-Wrap yourselves in the cozy warmth of the fluffy robes.
-Arouse your enthusiasm with one of the provocative games discretely chosen for this special getaway or cuddle up to enjoy a movie from the DVD library.
+In the privacy of your room, wrap up in the cozy warmth of a fluffy house robe and enjoy an award-winning bottle of Finger Lakes wine and a wonderful dessert.
+Cuddle up to enjoy a movie from our DVD selection.
 And of course, wake up to a marvelous breakfast!

 These extra services are available upon request for an additional fee:

 - Spa treatments can be arranged at one of our area’s premier day spas